garyhurtz/cmp_kitty/README.md

 Kitty completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).

 This extension pulls text from your Kitty windows and makes it available in your completions.
+A wide range of configuration options allow you to fine-tune which types of information is added to your completions, as well as which windows contribute completions.

 ## Motivation / Use case